-It is a very intriguing and powerful concept that we can add up all kinds of contributions to the chemical potential of a molecule or ion, and then use the fact that gradients in that total potential lead to flow (movement, transport) until all differences in the chemical potential across space are equalized out~\cite{Biesheuvel_2011,Spruijt_2014,Biesheuvel_Dykstra_2020,Biesheuvel_2022}.
+It is a very intriguing and powerful concept that we can add various contributions to the chemical potential of a molecule or ion together, and then gradients in that total potential lead to flow (movement, transport), until all differences in the chemical potential across space are equalized out~\cite{Biesheuvel_2011,Spruijt_2014,Biesheuvel_Dykstra_2020,Biesheuvel_2022}.
 Flows then cease and we reach \textit{chemical equilibrium}.
-In general, between two positions a few nm apart, chemical equilibrium is closely approached, even when there is flow between these positions.
-We then assume the chemical potential to be the same at these two positions.
+In general, between two positions a few nm apart, chemical equilibrium is always closely approached, even when there is a flow of molecules.
 Interestingly, between those two positions, the individual terms listed in Eq.~\eqref{eq_fund_part_0} can be very different.
 For instance, the electrostatic term, $\overline{\mu}_{\text{el},i}$, can make a step change across an interface (between two phases that both allow access to molecule \textit{i}), but then one or more of the other terms, for instance the ideal term, $\overline{\mu}_{\text{id},i}$, changes in the opposite direction.
-If these are the only terms that change across the interface, the change of one term from one to the other phase, is exactly compensated by a change in the other term in the opposite direction.
-As a consequence, the two contributions together are the same on the two sides of the interface.
+In this way the summation of the two terms is the same on both sides of the interface.

 For several terms in Eq.~\eqref{eq_fund_part_0} the related expressions are known, namely